Dare (film): Reception

 Gerrick Kennedy of the Los Angeles Times wrote, "With its dark, hyper-sexualization of teens, it offers an engrossing if not soap opera-esque tale of self-discovery."

 Stina Chyn of Film Threat gave Dare four stars, writing, "What might otherwise be an exercise in ordinary adolescent stories turns powerfully intimate through the wonderful performances that Salky coaxes out from the cast."

 Owen Gleiberman of Entertainment Weekly wrote, "Dare, a sweetly sexed-up high school triangle movie, is like a John Hughes comedy trying to pass itself off as transgressive" and gave it a C+ rating.

 Emmy Rossum won the Young Hollywood Award at the Savannah Film Festival, because of her acting performance in Dare.

 Sequel

 In 2017, David Brind and Adam Salky started a Kickstarter campaign for a sequel to the original short film, with Cassidy and Fleming reprising their roles.
 Launching the campaign in August, asking for $30,000, by September the film had been backed by over 200 backers and resulted in a total funding of approximately $32,000.
-Filming began on December 22, 2017 in Los Angeles, with the film wrapping on December 26, 2017.
-The Dare Project premired at the Frameline Film Festival on June 15, 2018.
+Filming began on December 22, 2017, in Los Angeles, with the film wrapping on December 26, 2017.
+The Dare Project premiered at the Frameline Film Festival on June 15, 2018.